arun-curriculum/Node-JS-Two-Day/day_one/README.md

 });
 ```

-##Practicing Routes with Express Routes
+##Practicing Routes with an Express Calculator
 - We will create a simple calculator that will perform math operations from numbers that will be passed in the URL.
 - Your program should have routes that will at least add, subtract, multiply, and divide.